 To select columns and rows simply click on the column letter or row number.

 3.2 Multiple Selection

-For multiple selection of adjacent rows or columns in Google Sheets you can click and drag your cursor over the rows or click your starting row or column, then hold shift + left click the row or column you want to stop at.
+For multiple selections of adjacent rows or columns in Google Sheets, you can click and drag your cursor over the rows or click your starting row or column, then hold shift + left click the row or column you want to stop at.

 If you need to select rows or columns that are not always adjacent, then you can use ctrl + left click (⌘ + left click for Mac).

 Bonus Round: I have also discovered over the years that you can select adjacent rows or columns with shift + left click first then go on and click other non-adjacent cells with ctrl + left click.
 You can only, however, use the shift + left click once in this scenario.